Samuel Johnson of Stratford in New England

 Johnson is perhaps best known to posterity as first president of King’s College, later Columbia University in New York.
 Gerlach’s research shows Johnson to have been a tireless and dedicated teacher, who penned his own book on his theories of education and philosophy.
 A scholar in his own right, Johnson was a frequent correspondent of Bishop Berkeley, and did much to promote an understanding of immaterialist philosophy among American intellectuals.

-sheds new light on a key period in American religious history, and treats subjects that those in the continuing Anglican movement will find relevant even today—the shaping of new church in America and the politics surrounding it.
+Samuel Johnson of Stratford in New England sheds new light on a key period in American religious history, and treats subjects that those in the continuing Anglican movement will find relevant even today—the shaping of new church in America and the politics surrounding it.